 At one end, a fleet of tables and plum leather chairs near the bar offers a great place to hang out without buying a drink during daytime hours.
 The center of the enormous Dohyo restaurant, ringed with a semicircle of banquettes and livened with murals of Japanese manga, converts from tables to a dance floor at night.
 And the terrace purports to be the biggest outdoor hotel bar in town, a claim we don’t dispute.

-One quibble is price -- for a hotel that throws its “moderately priced” weight around $339 for a 170 square foot room doesn’t strike us as moderate.
+One quibble is price -- for a hotel that throws its “moderately priced” weight around $339 for a 170 square foot room in high season doesn’t strike me as moderate.
 Still, you could do lots worse.
 And when prices drop, Yotel rocks.

 You won’t be hanging out – there’s no place to sit but the bed.
 But if all you need is a place to toss your bag (there’s shelves and under-bed storage), shower (the monsoon shower head is huge) and sleep (the white sheeted queen-size bed morphs from futon to flat-out bed with the push of a button), you could do lots worse.

 The room opens directly onto the tiny sleep area, carpeted in house colors gray and purple and lined with blond wood.
 The TV is mounted on the wall directly across from the bed/futon.
-Its up/down motion reminded us a bit of a hospital bed – and it juts pretty far into the room when it’s flat.
-But it was welcoming when we plopped onto it.
+Its up/down motion reminded me of a hospital bed – and it juts pretty far into the room when it’s flat.
+But it was welcoming when I plopped onto it.

 Be warned -- the peek-a-boo shower affords a full viewer of the showeree from the bed.
 But a white curtain pulls across it for privacy.